Cirié: History

-Starting from the Fall of the Western Roman Empire and the barbaric invasions, there are no further information on Cirié for almost a millennium: the next historical fact known is the occupation of Cirié's area by the Marquis of Montferrat in 1229.
-In 1296 Marguerite of Savoy married John I, Marquess of Montferrat, getting ruling rights over the territories of Caselle, Cirié and Lanzo.
+Starting from the Fall of the Western Roman Empire and the barbaric invasions, there is no further information on Cirié for almost a millennium: the next historical fact known is the occupation of Cirié's area by the Marquis of Montferrat in 1229.
+In 1296, Marguerite of Savoy married John I, Marquess of Montferrat, getting ruling rights over the territories of Caselle, Cirié and Lanzo.

 When her husband died prematurely, Marguerite moved into the great Castle of Cirié, a big fortress standing where nowadays is the piazza Castello.
-The coming of Marguerite to Cirié (1306), is celebrated with the Palio dei Borghi, a medieval festival held every two years with tournaments and games.
+The coming of Marguerite to Cirié (1306) is celebrated with the Palio dei Borghi, a medieval festival held every two years with tournaments and games.

 Marguerite began great works in the castle, which rapidly became one of the most renowned mansions of the area, with nobles visiting from all over Europe.
 The many servants coming along with the nobles were hosted by the citizens of Cirié and Marguerite issued "patenti", important acknowledgments of their service to the Marquess.
 Marguerite also cut taxes and commanded a weekly market to be held each Friday, a commercial venue which attracted many people and business from the neighbors.
 This market is still held today.
 The castle was destroyed during the French invasion of 1536 and the few remains were completely scattered about 1900 when the square was "modernized".
 Some friezes, the only remains of the once powerful castle, are now preserved in the San Martino church.

-In 1576 the Savoy family exchanged the Cirié area for an access to the sea with the Doria Marquis of Genoa: Gian Gerolamo D'Oria established his residence in Cirié, starting the long dynasty (the D'Oria e del Maro di Cirié) which ruled the city till the last Marquis Emanuele D'Oria, who became the first mayor when Cirié, in force of a royal decree, is established a "city" in 1905.
+In 1576 the Savoy family exchanged the Cirié area for an access to the sea with the Doria Marquis of Genoa: Gian Gerolamo D'Oria established his residence in Cirié, starting the long dynasty (the D'Oria e del Maro di Cirié) which ruled the city until the last Marquis Emanuele D'Oria, who became the first mayor when Cirié, in force of a royal decree, is established as a "city" in 1905.